 Gaming might not seem like work, but sitting in front of your gaming rig for hours at a time can have as dramatic an impact on your health as staring at a computer in your cubicle all day.
 The human eye wasn’t designed for staring at a screen all day, but a good pair of gaming glasses can help remedy the issues that arise from this aspect of modern living.

-But not every pair of gaming glasses are going to work as well as others, and there’s a big difference between the worst and the best gaming glasses.
-We’ve put together a list of 10 products we think really earn the designation of the best gaming glasses of 2020, and we’re ready to provide you with a quick primer on how they work.
+But not every pair of gaming glasses is going to work as well as others, and there’s a big difference between the worst and the best gaming glasses.
+We’ve put together a list of 10 products that we think really earn the designation of the best gaming glasses of 2021, and we’re ready to provide you with a quick primer on how they work.